eclipse-langium/langium-website/hugo/content/guides/multiple-languages.md

      MultipleLanguagesGeneratedSharedModule
    } from './generated/module.js';
    ```
-4. In the function `createMultipleLanguagesServices` you will notice an error line now, because we deleted the old class name by the previous step.
-The code there needs basically be tripled.
+4. In the function `createMultipleLanguagesServices` you will notice an error line now, because we deleted the old class name in the previous step.
+The code there needs to basically be tripled.
 But before we do this, we need to define the new output type of `createMultipleLanguagesServices`.
 In the end this should lead to this definition:
     ```ts
     export function createMultipleLanguagesServices(context: DefaultSharedModuleContext): {
         shared: LangiumSharedServices,